PixelUpdater/PixelUpdater/README.md

 4. That's it!

-Pixel Updater will automatically check for updates periodically.
-The checks can be turned off completely or extended to automatically install the updates as well.
+Pixel Updater will optionally automatically check for updates periodically.

 To reduce battery usage, the scheduling of the update checks is controlled by Android.
 They run at most once every 6 hours and will not run at all if the `Require unmetered network` or `Require sufficient battery level` conditions aren't met.